dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 - We first get the `amount` from the url path parameters.
 If it is not present, we use the default donation amount.
 - We then parse the body of the request to get the `account` of the user.
 - After that, we prepare the transaction using the `prepareDonateTransaction` function.
-- > The `prepareDonateTransaction` function is a custom function that prepares the transaction to send the donation to the wallet address.
+- The `prepareDonateTransaction` function is a custom function that prepares the transaction to send the donation to the wallet address.
+For further details, check the docs [here](https://solana.com/docs/core/transactions).

 <!-- embedme ./src/util.ts -->